-4. Appeal (Stage 3)
+4. Appeal Panel (Stage 3)

 - 4.1.
-If a parent is dissatisfied with the conclusion of the Formal Complaint as dealt with in Section 3 of this Policy, they may make an Appeal. - 4.2.
+If a parent is dissatisfied with the conclusion of the Formal Complaint as dealt with in Section 3 of this Policy, they may request a panel hearing which will happen within 15 days - 4.2.
 Parents wishing to make an appeal should make their submission in writing, with a clear statement as to the grounds on which the appeal is being requested.
-This should be addressed to the Clerk to the Governors (Mrs J Reilly) in an envelope marked 'Chair of Governors'. - 4.3.
-An appeal panel would be convened of at least three individuals not directly involved in the matters that were subject to complaint, one of these individuals being independent of the management and running of the School.
+This should be raised within 5 days and addressed to the Clerk to the Governors (Mrs J Reilly) in an envelope marked 'Chair of Governors'.
+The request must be made within 20 working days from the date of the stage 2 decision letter, stating the outcome they desire and all the grounds of the complaint.
+The request will only be considered if the procedures at Stages 1 and 2 have been completed. - 4.3.
+An appeal panel would be convened within 20 days of receipt of the written appeal and comprise of at least three individuals not directly involved in the matters that were subject to complaint, one of these individuals being independent of the management and running of the School.
 Each of the panel members would be appointed by a designated Governor. - 4.4.
 The Panel may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
-Copies of such particulars will be supplied to all parties not later than 5 working days prior to the hearing.
+Copies of such particulars will be supplied to all parties not later than 5 working days prior to the hearing. - 4.5.

-- 4.5.
 The parents may attend the hearing and be accompanied to the hearing by one other person if they wish.
 This may be a relative, teacher or friend.
 Legal representation will not normally be appropriate. - 4.6.
 The panel will proceed without the parent(s) present if necessary to bring the matter to a conclusion. - 4.7.
 The panel will not meet if the parent(s) indicate they are now satisfied and they do not want to proceed further. - 4.8.
 If possible, the Panel will resolve the parents' complaint immediately without the need for further investigation. - 4.9.
 After due consideration of all facts they consider relevant, the Panel will make findings and may make recommendations. - 4.10.
 The Panel will write to the parents informing them of its decision and the reasons for it, normally within 5 working days of the hearing.
 The decision of the Panel will be final. - 4.11.
 A copy of the Panel's findings and recommendations (if any) will be sent by electronic mail or otherwise given to the complainant, and, where relevant, the person complained about as well as the Chair of Governors and the Headteacher.
-The panel's findings and recommendations will be available for inspection on the school premises by the Governors and the Headteacher. - 4.12.
-In the last 12 months the School has dealt with 1 formal complaint.
+The panel's findings and recommendations will be available for inspection on the school premises by the Governors and the Headteacher.